Mohammed-ALAklouk/Pixel-simulation/README.md

 A falling-sand simulator written in C++20 with [raylib](https://github.com/raysan5/raylib).
-Every pixel on the grid is an independent particle: sand piles up, water finds its level, oil floats on top of it and burns, acid eats through stone, and lava that touches water cools into fresh rock.
+Every pixel on the grid is an independent particle: sand piles up, water finds its level, oil floats on top of it and burns, acid eats through stone, and lava that touches water cools into fresh rock — or runs over sand and sets into glass.
+Salt dissolves into brine that sinks under fresh water, plants creep through a pool until it is all vine, and a spring fills the map on its own.

 Materials are not hardcoded — they are defined in a JSON file that can be edited and reloaded while the program is running, or built from scratch in the in-app